atsaloli/cf3-tutorial/chapters/cfengine_100.md

 ### CFEngine Packages

 **cfengine-community**
 : Open-source product, also known as CFEngine Core.

-The commercial product is called CFEngine Enterprise and it's Core plus Enterprise extensions (such as Reporting, native Windows build, etc.)

-The original name for the first generation of the CFEngine Enterprise product was "Nova" and this is still reflected in thename of the packages:
+The name for the first generation of the CFEngine Enterprise product was "Nova" and this is still reflected in the name of the packages:

+**cfengine-nova**
+: Core plus Enterprise extensions (Reporting, native Windows build, etc.)

 **cfengine-nova-hub**
-: Core plus Mission Portal (which is Report Collection system and an Admin GUI on an Apache/PHP/PostgreSQL stack with a Redis cache for report collection)
+: Core plus Enterpise extensions plus Mission Portal (which is Report Collection system and an Admin GUI on an Apache/PHP/PostgreSQL stack with a Redis cache for report collection)

-**cfengine-nova**
-: Core plus Enterprise extensions (e.g. reporting)

-\coloredtext{red}{ 100-060-CFEngine\_Components-0435-cfengine-versions.md }
+Packages for systems not supported by cfengine.com (e.g. MacOS, FreeBSD, Android, etc.) can be obtained from [www.cfengineers.net](http://www.cfengineers.net) (e.g. HP-UX)

 <!---